How To Change Any Fetish

 In other cases, this deep-rooted inadequacy can cause them to overachieve, to think that by becoming more intelligent, successful, kind, muscular, rich, then they’ll finally be good enough.
 Of course, that doesn’t change their deep-rooted feelings, so they will continually pursue a never-ending road to self-improvement, without ever being good ‘enough‘, strengthening the sense that they’re inadequate.
 In this way, a deep-seated emotion can dictate your whole life with self-reinforcing behaviours.
 So, stop making it worse.
 Interrupt the cycle.

 Another example: someone with a sense of helplessness may feel that they are unable to take care of themselves.
 This may lead to them living with their parents until well into their adulthood – by which time they miss out on gaining valuable independence skills and so they literally become even more helpless.
-Or, they may enter co-dependant relationships where they depend on the other person because they feel helpless, and that dependency makes it very hard to escape those relationships, even if their partner becomes abusive, meaning they literally become even more helpless, and locking them in to a pattern of ever-increasing helplessness.
+Or, they may enter co-dependant relationships where they depend on the other person because they feel helpless, and that dependency makes it very hard to escape those relationships (even if their partner becomes abusive!) meaning they literally become even more helpless, and locking them in to a pattern of ever-increasing helplessness.
 Or perhaps they’ll go the other way, attempting to gain control over everything in life.
-This still won’t change their deep-seated emotions, and no matter how much control they get, they won’t feel any less helpless (because this is a SUBCONSCIOUS emotion), and that will surely lead to even greater feelings of helplessness.
+This still won’t change their deep-seated emotions, and no matter how much control they get, they won’t feel any less helpless (because this is a SUBCONSCIOUS emotion), and after gaining so much control and realising it’s still not enough, that will surely lead to even greater feelings of helplessness.

 Deep-seated emotions can reinforce themselves.
 Stop making it worse.
 Get on top of your deep-rooted fears and beliefs.
 Once you’ve identified them, take a long hard look at your life and determine which aspects of your life are driven by these deep-rooted emotions, and which aspects REINFORCE these deep-rooted emotions – and then stop making it worse.